Degrees of comparison of adjectives and adverbs: Syntactic comparison

 In syntactic construction, inserting the words "more" or "most" (Note: "More" and "most" are themselves the irregular comparatives of "many" and "much".) before an adjective or adverb modifies the resulting phrase to express a relative (specifically, greater) degree of that property.
 Similarly, inserting the diminutives "less" or "least" before an adjective or adverb expresses a lesser degree.

-This system is most commonly used with words not of Anglo-Saxon origin – most often in English those of French, Latin, or Greek derivation.
+This system is most commonly used with words not of Anglo-Saxon origin – most often those of French, Latin, or Greek origin.
 This includes adverbs formed with the suffix -ly (e.g., more beautifully) and such words used as adjectives if they would take -ly as adverbs (e.g. most beautiful).
 It also tends to include longer, technical, or infrequent words.
 Some more examples: